-Due to the development of his consciousness, he realizes that neither duality nor labelling has anything to do with truth.
+Due to his consciousness’s development, he realizes that neither duality nor labeling has anything to do with truth.
 In essence, any monkey can be as bad as any person, and a person can be as right as an ape.

 In other words, the primary criterion of “who are you” is based only on the values that you follow.

-In confirmation of the fact that belonging to the race does not confirm the identity of souls, we observe the contrast in leadership among apes.
+In confirmation that belonging to the race does not confirm souls’ identity, we observe the contrast in leadership among apes.

 Instead, Koba, who supports fear, hatred, power, and war, chooses dark forces.

-In conclusion, the film Dawn of the Planet of the Apes (2014) is a thought-provoking film with essential spiritual elements, and I would recommend to watch it by the whole family.
+In conclusion, the film Dawn of the Planet of the Apes (2014) is a thought-provoking film with essential spiritual elements, and I would recommend watching it with the whole family.